flutter/website/src/docs/codelabs/extended-flex-widget.md

 you've learned to build a UI that displays a business card!

 You'll break down the layout into parts, which is how you'd create a UI in the real world.
-This exercise can be broken into three parts.
-In part 1, you'll implement a `Column` containing a name, title, and icon.
+In part 1, you'll implement a `Column` that contains a name, title, and icon.

 In part 2, you'll wrap the `Column` in a `Row`, tweak the layout to look nice, and add contact information.

-In part 3, you'll add another `Row` containing an address.
+In part 3,
+you'll add another `Row` containing four icons.

 ### Part 1
 {:.no_toc}

 This part contains two examples.
-In the first example, you'll build a `Column`, which contains a name and title.
+In the first example, you'll build a `Column` that contains a name and title.
-In the second example, you'll wrap your `Column` in a `Row`, which contains an icon.
+In the second example, you'll wrap your `Column` in a `Row` that contains an icon.
 By the end of Part 1,
 your code displays a name, business title, and business icon.